-Support for people with autism
+Support for autistic people

 Autism is a lifelong developmental disability from birth.
 It affects social communication and interaction with the world.
 Autism affects people in different ways.
-There are some difficulties that autistic people may share but everyone is different.
+There are some difficulties that autistic people may share but everyone is different:

 - difficulties with social interaction